What are Out of Pocket Damages?

 Out of Pocket

-It actually refers to your pocket.
-That is right, money coming from your pocket, wallet, or bank account and paying for repairs to a damaged vehicle.
-This is money in addition to your car insurance premium,
+It actually refers to your pocket -- you know, where your wallet is kept?
+That is, this is the money coming from your pocket, wallet, or bank account and paying for repairs to a damaged vehicle.
+This is money you pay in addition to your car insurance premium.

 When you hear people speak of an emergency fund, out of pocket insurance expenses fall into that category.
 Always keep at least enough money to cover your insurance deductible on hand if at all possible.
 It will make life a lot less stressful in case of a car accident.